-Chenoa Orme-Stone enjoys an active career as a cellist and pedagogue in southern California.
+Chenoa Orme-Stone enjoys an active career as a cellist and pedagogue in Southern California.
 A passionate and virtuosic performer, Ms. Orme-Stone has appeared as a soloist, chamber musician, and orchestral member in concert venues across the United States and Europe.
 She has experience with both early and contemporary music, as well as a diverse array of music genres such as folk and pop music settings.

-A passionate teacher, Ms. Orme-Stone first began giving cello lessons in 2009 as a cello instructor at Seattle Music Partners.
+A dedicated teacher, Ms. Orme-Stone first began giving cello lessons in 2009 as a cello instructor at Seattle Music Partners.
 She further developed her pedagogical skills by working as an assistant instructor at a Suzuki-based cello school, and by teaching cello at the Copenhagen International School.
 She currently coaches chamber music at Santa Barbara Strings, teaches group cello lessons and leads cello sectionals at the Santa Barbara Symphony Music Education Center, and teaches privately in Santa Barbara, California.

 Ms. Orme-Stone performs on an 1890 Collin-Mezin cello made in France.